zyx7k/HAI-25-RAG-on-Edge/AMD_npu/Codes/README.md

 ### **✔ Works around 4 KB alignment constraints**

-Your program respects this by using the correct buffer allocation size.
+the program respects this by using the correct buffer allocation size.

 ### **✔ Integrates with real SIFTsmall data**